Todd Downing: Tennessee Titans

 On January 26, 2019, Downing was hired by the Tennessee Titans as their tight ends coach under head coach Mike Vrabel.

 On January 29, 2021, Downing was promoted to offensive coordinator, replacing Arthur Smith, who was hired as head coach of the Atlanta Falcons two weeks prior.
 In Downing's first season as offensive coordinator, the Titans finished 17th in overall offense and 15th in points scored.

-On January 9, 2023, Downing was fired after the Titans finished 30th in overall offense and 28th in points scored (17.5 per game).
+On January 9, 2023, Downing was fired after the Titans finished the 2022 season 30th in overall offense and 28th in points scored (17.5 per game).

 New York Jets

 On February 13, 2023, Downing was hired by the New York Jets as their passing game coordinator under head coach Robert Saleh.

 On February 20, 2024, Downing was also named as the quarterbacks coach after quarterbacks coach Rob Calabrese left to become an offensive assistant for the Los Angeles Rams.

-On October 10, 2024, Downing was handed over offensive play calling duties from Nathaniel Hackett.
+On October 10, Downing was handed over offensive play calling duties from Nathaniel Hackett.
 This decision was made by interim head coach Jeff Ulbrich, following the firing of Robert Saleh.
 The decision was allegedly going to be made by Saleh, but he was fired minutes before withdrawing Hackett's play calling abilities.